usc-isi-i2/kgtk/docs/transform/unreify_rdf_statements.md

 ## Broken Edges

-Unless a Cartesian Crossproduct is being generated, `kgtk unreify_rdf_statements` uses the node1 value of an input reified RDF statement ("XJAABmv8vGfJZZasjV6DAXY:g3") as the edge ID of the output unreified RDF edge record, and as the node1 value of the secondary edges.
+Unless a Cartesian Crossproduct is being generated, `kgtk unreify-rdf-statements` uses the node1 value of an input reified RDF statement ("XJAABmv8vGfJZZasjV6DAXY:g3") as the edge ID of the output unreified RDF edge record, and as the node1 value of the secondary edges.
 If for some reason there are other edges that refer to